 Here is our pantry before.
 It was a decent size, with four wire shelves.
 But I knew there were easy ways to make it more functional and pretty!
 These were my goals:

 - Replace wire shelving with wood or faux wood shelves

 - Choose a middle of the road option that is sturdy but affordable

-- Increase number of shelves to five or six
+- Increase the number of shelves to five or six

-- Bonus if shelving is customizable / easy to adjust height of shelves
+- Bonus if shelving is customizable with easy to adjust shelf height

 Options for Replacing Wire Pantry Shelves